Chicken Enchiladas

 3 cups Mexican-blend shredded cheese

-1 batch green enchilada sauce
+1 batch red enchilada sauce

 optional toppings: fresh cilantro, chopped red onions, diced avocado, sour cream, and/or crumbled cotija cheese